Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Experimental Setup

-Following the steering literature, which reports that middle layers are most effective for intervention \citep{rimsky2024steering, zou2023representation}, we apply \saeours{} at layer 14 for Gemma2-2b-it, layer 20 for Gemma2-9b-it, layer 17 for Llama-3.1-8b-Instruct, and layer 19 for Qwen-2.5-7b-Instruct (more details in \autoref{tab:sae_configs}).
+Following the steering literature, which reports that middle layers are most effective for intervention \citep{rimsky2024steering, zou2023representation}, we apply \saeours{} at layer 14 for Gemma2-2b-it, layer 20 for Gemma2-9b-it, layer 17 for Llama-3.1-8b-Instruct, and layer 19 for Qwen-2.5-7b-Instruct (see \autoref{tab:sae_configs} for SAE configurations and \Cref{appendix:layer_selection} for the layer selection procedure).
 We use SAE Lens \cite{bloom2024saetrainingcodebase} to load and execute the SAEs' forward pass.